Unseen Object Instance Segmentation for Robotic Environments: Experiments

 \section{Experiments}

 \presec

-In this section, we evaluate our method on real datasets against state-of-the-art methods such as Mask R-CNN~\cite{he2017mask}.
-We denote our method as \textit{UOIS-Net-2D} or \textit{UOIS-Net-3D}, depending on whether the DSN reasons in 2D or 3D.
+We evaluate our method on real datasets against the state-of-the-art (SOTA) methods Mask R-CNN~\cite{he2017mask} \revisiontext{and PointGroup~\cite{jiang2020pointgroup}}.
+We denote our method as \textit{UOIS-Net-2D} or \textit{UOIS-Net-3D}, depending on whether the DSN reasons in either 2D or 3D.